dzwang91/STAT371/timetable.md

 title: Timetable
 css: /css/wide_table.css
 ---
+Homework assignments and exam practice are at the bottom of this page.

 | # | Date | Topic    | Slides         |Codes      |Notes               | Announcement| Extra reading |
 |---|--------|--------|----------------|-----------|--------------------|-------------|